Howe says fans 'should dream' after 'perfect day'

 Debutants Sandro Tonali and Harvey Barnes both scored, while Alexander Isak reminded everybody of his quality with two classy finishes.

-"We scored five - we could have scored more!
+"We scored five - we could have scored more.
 Everything clicked for us," Howe told Match of the Day.

 "It was a tight game decided by our ruthlessness in front of goal.
 Villa were also in the game, so we're very pleased.
 We had to be at our best.